What is Suffering?

 Also, besides the Five Aggregates being influenced by instincts, each person will develop preferences and dislikes based on individual environmental, societal causes and conditions, as well as each person's life circumstances.

-The problem is that our likes and dislikes are influenced by the imperfections and corruptions of the world.
+These likes and dislikes are influenced by the imperfections and corruptions of the world.
 For example the influence of parents, friends, society, culture, institutions, advertising, and social media.
-The result is that our perceptions and interactions, what we cognize through the Five Aggregates is tainted by desires, aversions and unknowing and does not represent true physical reality itself.
+The result is that our perceptions and interactions, what we cognize through the Five Aggregates is tainted by desires, aversions and ignorance which distorts our perception of reality.

 Stress and dissatisfaction results because we cling to, take for granted, the fabricated, ingrained images of our body created in memory, the tainted perceptions and feelings created by the mind, and the corrupted intentions and thoughts about how to get happyness from life, ignorant that this is not true reality itself, it is a conditioned reality created by the Five Aggregates.